gajus/eslint-plugin-jsdoc/.README/README.md

 ### Allow `@private` to disable rules for that comment block

-- `settings.jsdoc.allowPrivate` - Disables all rules for the comment block on which it occurs.
+- `settings.jsdoc.ignorePrivate` - Disables all rules for the comment block on which it occurs.

 ### Exempting empty functions from `require-jsdoc`